franbvc/CryptoChannel/README.md

 ### 1.2 Compatibility

-The CLI tool is currently tested and compatible with Linux systems.
+The CLI tool is currently tested and compatible with Linux and Windows systems (Powershell).
 Support for other operating systems may be considered in future updates.

 ### 1.3 Technologies Used